Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Introduction

-In fact, the top and bottom parts can be quantized, \cite{CKM}, and were already categorified using parabolic-singular category $\cO$'s in \cite{MS} and fit into the framework of \cite{LQR}.
-In our categorification of the middle part the commuting actions of the two Lie algebras, viewed as specializations of the coideal subalgebras mentioned above, are given by translation and derived Zuckerman functors respectively.
-Since this construction has a graded lift using $\hat{\cO}$ there is a quantized version of skew Howe duality with the commuting actions of the coideal subalgebras.
+The top and bottom parts can be quantized, \cite{LZZ}.
+They were already categorified using parabolic-singular category $\cO$'s in \cite{MS} in a way which also fits into the framework of \cite{LQR}, \cite{MW}.
+In our categorification of the middle part the commuting actions of the two Lie algebras, viewed as specializations of the coideal subalgebras from above, are again given by translation and derived Zuckerman functors respectively but now on category $\cO$ for Lie algebras of type $\mathrm{D}$.
+Since this construction has a graded lift using $\hat{\cO}$ there is a quantized version of skew Howe duality with the commuting actions of the coideal subalgebras: